 The Garden Detroit is developing a demonstration land-use model, called Detroit Abloom, based on cut flower farming and the creation of sanctuary gardens to repurpose vacant blighted land.
-One day, a few years ago, while working with Nancy and volunteers to clean up vacant lots and keep them clean in our neighborhood, we thought of a different approach to blight removal.
-Gradually the idea evolved that by using cut flower farming to make good use of vacant land, not only could blight be turned into exceptional beauty, we could simultaneously market flowers and eventually establish a community-owned and operated business, create meaningful jobs, make safe havens for the community, interest people of all ages in gardening, increase community pride and develop a vision of how Detroiters can manifest The Garden embodied in all of us.
+One day a few years ago while Tom and Nancy were working with volunteers to clean up vacant lots in their neighborhood, they thought of a different approach to blight removal.
+Gradually the idea evolved that by using cut flower farming to make good use of vacant land, not only could blight be turned into exceptional beauty, they could simultaneously create meaningful jobs, make safe havens for the community, increase community pride and develop an exciting and inspiring vision.

-Nancy and I had already been urban food farmers for years when we started the Jefferson Chalmers Community Food System with a group of like-minded people.
-Shortly later we received a Kresge Foundation grant to demonstrate whether “non-edible” crops grown on repurposed vacant land can generate enough revenue to pay the land taxes and property maintenance.
-Working with our new board, we shifted our focus from food to flower production, changed the name of our nonprofit and used the grant to develop a cut flower farm on nine contiguous vacant lots we had purchased the year before.
-Starting in early April 2016, we began by planting 350 lavender plants, building 1,000 feet of raised wooden and mounded flower beds and planting a host of different flower types.
+Nancy and Tom had already farmed for six years when they started the Jefferson Chalmers Community Food System with a group of like-minded people.
+Shortly later they worked with Michigan Community Resources to receive a generous Kresge Foundation grant for them to demonstrate whether ‘non-edible’ crops grown on repurposed vacant land can generate enough revenue to pay the land taxes and property maintenance.
+Working with their new board, they shifted their focus from food to flower production, changed the name of the nonprofit and used the grant to develop a cut flower farm on nine contiguous vacant lots the nonprofit had purchased the year before.
+Starting in early April 2016, the group began by planting 350 lavender plants, building 1,000 feet of raised wooden and mounded flower beds and planting a host of different flower types.

-Our success has exceeded expectations and we’ve expanded by specializing in flower arrangements for weddings and events, selling live plants and providing presentations and consultation services.
-Thus, we show that enough revenue can be generated from the project to fulfill the objectives of the grant proposal, develop the business and provide good jobs.
-During the past two years we learned how to grow over 160 kinds of flowers and market mixed flower bouquets including two 10-week subscription programs.
-And with the help of friends, neighbors and volunteers, the Detroit Abloom site has become a beautiful destination for people interested in seeing and participating in the benefits of urban horticulture.
+The success of Detroit Abloom has exceeded expectations and we’ve expanded by specializing in flower arrangements for weddings and events, selling live plants and providing presentations and consultation services.
+Thus, we are demonstrating that enough revenue can be generated from the project to fulfill the objectives of the grant proposal, develop the business and provide good jobs.
+During the past two years we learned how to grow over 100 kinds of flowers and market mixed flower bouquets, including two 10-week subscription programs.
+And with the help of friends, neighbors, and volunteers, the Detroit Abloom site is becoming an urban osasis.

 Detroit contains about 23 square miles of vacant land, much of it blighted.
 That equates to around 147,200 vacant lots.
-Our long-term goal is to work with other organizations throughout Detroit to transform at least 1% of this vacant land, or 1,472 lots, into cut flower farms and sanctuary gardens.
-We look forward to working with growing numbers of people to help remake Detroit into the paradise God always meant it to be.
+Our long-term goal is to work with other organizations throughout Detroit to transform at least 1% of this vacant land, or 1,472 lots, into cut flower farms and/or sanctuary gardens.
+We look forward to working with growing numbers of people to help transform Detroit into a beautiful city full of love.